hfisser/Truck_Detection_Sentinel2_COVID19/README.md

 It was developed during the COVID-19 crisis in order to monitor the impact of the crisis.

-The detection exploits the offset of different wavelengths reflected by moving objects.
-It targets pixels where blue is higher than green and red.
+The offset of different wavelengths that moving objects have in Sentinel-2 data causes a specific reflectance relationship in the RGB, which looks like a rainbow.
+The method only targets the blue part of the spectrally disassembled truck since the dominance of blue reflectance is rare over land surfaces.
+This blue part of the truck serves as a marker.
+In order to reduce false positives, it is crucial to first mask areas that are definitely no trucks.
+High potential for confusions is given for example in shadows of buildings and snow, which are initially masked using reflectance thresholds and spectral indices.

 In the initial step, a road mask is calculated and the data is masked to these pixels.
 The road mask is based on NDVI, NDWI, NDSI, B11-B03-ratio and absolute thresholds of B02, B03, B04 and B11.
-All the following conditions must be fulfilled:
+All following conditions must be fulfilled:

 - B02 > 0.04
 - B03 > 0.04